First-order asymptotic perturbation theory for extensions of symmetric operators: A symplectic resolvent difference formula

-We are ready to formulate the principal result of this section -- a Krein-type formula for the resolvent difference of any two self-adjoint extensions of $A$.
-We refer to Proposition \ref{prop:KrNaF} for a more traditional version of the Krein--Naimark formula, cf.\ \cite[Theorem 14.18]{Schm} or \cite[Theorem 2.6.1]{Behrndt_2020} and to Theorem \ref{APthm1.7} for a more general version that holds for {\em adjoint pairs} of operators. \begin{theorem}\lb{thm1.7} Under Hypothesis \ref{hyp3.6}, for any two self-adjoint extensions $\cA_1$ and $\cA_2$ of $A$ with domains containing in $\cD$ and any $\zeta\not\in(\spec(\cA_1)\cup\spec(\cA_2))$ we have
+We are ready to formulate the principal result of this section -- a symplectic resolvent difference formula for any two arbitrary self-adjoint extensions of $A$.
+We refer to Appendix \ref{AppA} for connections of the self-adjoint properties of the extensions and Lagrangian properties of the traces of their domains.
+Also, we refer to Appendix \ref{Sec4.1} and, in particular, to Proposition \ref{prop:KrNaF} for the classical Krein--Naimark formula,\sel{ cf.\ \cite{AhkGlazman}, \cite[Theorem 2.6.1]{Behrndt_2020}, \cite[Chapter 7]{DMbook}, \cite{DM}, \cite[Theorem 14.18]{Schm}}.
+Finally, a more general version of the symplectic resolvent difference formula that holds for {\em adjoint pairs} of operators is given in Theorem \ref{APthm1.7} below.